lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 # Introduction

 {{!RFC5280}} specifies several extended key usages for X.509 certificates.
-In addition, several extended key usage had been added
+In addition, several purpose identifier had been added
 {{?RFC7299}} as public Object Identifier (OID) under the IANA repository.
-While usage of any extended key usage is bad practice for publicly trusted certificates, there are no public and general extended key usage explicitly assigned for Document Signing certificates.
+While usage of any extended key usage is bad practice for publicly trusted certificates, there are no public and general purpose identifier explicitly assigned for Document Signing certificates.
 The current practice is to use id-kp-emailProtection, id-kp-codeSigning or vendor defined OID for general document signing purposes.